malet-ds/MLEngineerWithAzure/capstoneProject/README.md

 - Settings

-In the AutoML settings for the project, we established a maximum time of one hour (to be able to finish the entire project within the four hours of the lab), we set the maximum number of concurrent iterations to five (because it has to be set, at most, at the value of the maximum nodes of the compute cluster created), and we set the primary metric to be $r^2$, to match the primary metric logged by the hyperdrive experiment.
+In the AutoML settings for the project, I established a maximum time of one hour (to be able to finish the entire project within the four hours of the lab), I set the maximum number of concurrent iterations to five (because it has to be set, at most, at the value of the maximum nodes of the compute cluster created), and I set the primary metric to be $r^2$, to match the primary metric logged by the hyperdrive experiment.

 - Configuration

-In the configuration part we set parameters for AutoML training.
-In this project we included a reference to the compute target created for the training, we named the task to be performed (regression) as well as the dataset and the target (label) variable, we enable early stopping to save time and resources in case the training stops improving, we requested for AutoML to do automatic featurization, we established a validation size of 20% instead of number of cross-validations to match the hyperdrive experiment, and we requested to run explainability on the best model.
-We left out the metrics goal, as it defaults to maximize, we did not include deep learning models, and we did not black-listed any algorithms (except for deep learning).
+In the configuration part I set parameters for AutoML training.
+I included a reference to the compute target created for training, I named the task to be performed (regression) as well as the dataset and the target (label) variable, I enable early stopping to save time and resources in case the training does not improve, I set it to do automatic featurization, I established a validation size of 20% instead of number of cross-validations to match the hyperdrive experiment, and I enabled explainability on the best model.
+I left out the metrics goal, as it defaults to maximize, I did not include deep learning models, and I did not black-listed any algorithms (except for deep learning).

 For more information see [Azure documentation](https://docs.microsoft.com/en-us/python/api/azureml-train-automl-client/azureml.train.automl.automlconfig.automlconfig?view=azure-ml-py)